The positive impact of reviews in e-commerce is already a well-established concept in the industry and there are several argumentations supporting it.

 As with everything else in life, using reviews in e-commerce has its “dos and don’ts”.
 Most of it is common-sense, but not everything.
 For instance, it might not be straight forward for everyone to think that negative reviews can have a positive effect on online sales, but it’s still true, as explained (in short but correctly) by online business reviews aggregator Yelp.

 These points seem pretty obvious.
-So I would like to bring some light on the not-so-obvious facts learned so far within the eCommerce business.
-Is there a specific type of reviews that is more effective than others?
+So I would like to bring some light on the not-so-obvious facts learned so far within the e-commerce business.
+Is there a specific type of reviews used in the e-commerce environment that is more effective than others?

 The Internet is a very diverse place.
 It’s full of so many useful things and it has brought an unparalleled advancement for humanity in communication and globalization.
 But it is also a place full of ever-ongoing scams and frauds.
-Therefore, it doesn’t come as schock to anyone that online consumers in general think twice before making an online purchase.
-They keyword here is ‘trust’.
+Therefore, it doesn’t come as shock to anyone that online consumers, in general, think twice before making an online purchase.
+The keyword here is ‘trust’.

-Any information about a product or a reseller which can increase the level of consumer trust will ultimately be a competitive advantage for sales.
-Consumers want to feel sure they are choosing the correct product to invest in and that the seller have a legit operation when it comes to pricing, delivery and returns.
+Any information about a product which increases the level of consumer trust will ultimately be a competitive advantage for sales.
+Consumers want to feel sure they are choosing the correct product to invest in.
+And that the seller have a legit operation when it comes to pricing, delivery and returns.

-In a rather recent study performed by Nielsen, strong evidence has been found that there’s actually a significant difference in the impact of “user reviews” vs “expert reviews”.
+In a rather recent study performed by Nielsen, strong evidence has been found.
+There’s actually a significant difference in the impact of “user reviews” vs “expert reviews”.
 For the purpose of the study, “expert content” was defined as reviews and articles selected from third-party websites and blogs dedicated to the relevant product category and “User reviews” was defined as selected from the reviews portion of major online retailers or forums.
-In the study, a distinction was made between different parts of a shopper’s journey.
+In the study, there is a distinction between different parts of a shopper’s journey.
 The results are displayed in Figure 1 below:

 From the graph, we can conclude that expert reviews turned out to be 83% more effective than user reviews, when it comes to invoking a purchase consideration.
 In fact, expert reviews turned out to be significantly more efficient in all parts of the sales cycle.